fmExcense/compositeurdigital.github.io/en/quiz.md

 </quizz>
 ```

-Pages represent each a question.
-Sections let you group pagesLes sections permettent de regrouper des pages sous un même nom.
+Each pages will represent a question.
+Sections let you group pages that have the same section name.

 ### Sections
-Set the section display name in a `section` tag and use the attribute `id` to set the reference name for the section.
+Set the section display name in a `section` tag and optionnaly use the attribute `id` to use it as a reference.

 ```xml
 <section id="intro">1.
 INTRODUCTION</section>
 ```

 ### Pages
-You can add different page types to a quiz.
-All pages have the following in common:
+You can add different page types to a quiz but all pages should have the following items in common:
- - a `sectionId` attribute: assign a page to a section.
-The section name will appear on top of the quiz page.
+ - a `sectionId` attribute that assigns a page to a section.
+The section name will appear on top of the page.
- - an `id` attribute: optional identifier for referencing the page.
+ - an optional `id` attribute to be used as an identifier if a reference to that page is needed.
  - a `nextPageId` attribute: optional reference to the page that shoud be displayed next.
-If not set, the next page in the file will nbe used.
+If not set, the following page described in the file will be used.

 ###
-The first page in the list will always be the first displayed.
+The first page described in the list will always be the first page displayed.
-The last page will by default be the last displayed page.
+The last page described will be by default the last displayed page.
-To indicate that a page should end the quiz, set the `nextPageId` attribute to the specific value `@end`.
+To force a page to finish the quiz, set the `nextPageId` attribute value to `@end`.

 ### Page types
 #### `questionPage`
-This page type lets you create a question with a list of possible answers that must be selected befor being able to go to the next page.
+This page type lets you create a question with a list of possible answers.
+Please note that an answer must be selected before going to the next page.

 Here are the attributes for `questionPage`:
- - `label`: text of the question.
-Takes precedence over `visual`.
+ - `label`: Question type.
+Superseeds the `visual` attribute.
  - `visual`: name of the question image file (without extension).
 The file must exist in the `_meta` folder.
  - `allowMultiple`: set to `true` to allow the selection of multiple answer.

-The content of the `questionPage` is the list of answer, which can be of to types:
+The content of the `questionPage` is the list of answers, which can be of various types:
- - text answers, with the tag `answer`:
+ - texted answers, with the tag `answer`:
  ```xml
  <answer>my answer</answer>
  ```